thybag/quick-spot/readme.md

 A few additional options can be accessed via setting certain attributes on the search data object.
 These can either be set within callbacks, or as part of the initial data set.

 * `qs_result_class` - When set, the class name stored in the attribute will be used as a class on the rendered result's anchor element.
+* `__searchvalues` and `__keyvalue` - By setting both these values, quickspot will assume all data has already been "processed" in to valid quickspot search objects.
+If only one is set, quickspot will overwrite these values via its normal pre-processing mechanism.
+Please ensure the `string_filter` returns the same formatting.